htjb/htjb/README.md

 ### Contact

 If you are interested in any of my work or think that I could make a contribution to something you are working on then feel free to email me at <htjb2@cam.ac.uk>.

+### arXivSearcher

+If you have a spare moment check out the terminal based arXiv search tool I have built [here](https://github.com/htjb/arXivSearcher).

 ### Github stats